xiaozhi-alan-zhu/xiaozhi-alan-zhu.github.io/_posts/2023-09-30-Diffusion-model-2.md

   <figcaption>Fig.4 FID and Inception score under different setup.
 LDM-k where k means downsample coefficient.
 As training steps increase, the both scores improves under all circumstance.
 Meanwhile, LDM-8 achieved siginificant better quality than LDM-1(pixel-based diffusion) and achieved faster.
 Image source: <d-cite key="rombach2022high"></d-cite> </figcaption>
 </figure>

-The LDM also demonstrated better sampling efficiency.
-Moreover, it generate samples faster and at a higher quality.
+**Sampling Efficiency**
 <figure>
   <img src="../../../assets/img/diffusion-model/LDM-sampling-efficiency.png" style="width:100%">
   <figcaption>Fig.5 Log FID vs throughput.
 Left CelebA-HQ and right ImageNet.
 As we expected, updating reverse diffusion steps in lower dimensional embedding space is less costful and have higher throughput.
 Moreover, LDM-32 is not only generating samples much faster(visually, at x20) than LDM-1 and LDM-2, it also generate samples with higher quality(in terms of FID).
 Image source: <d-cite key="rombach2022high"></d-cite> </figcaption>
 </figure>

+The LDM also demonstrated better sampling efficiency.
+Moreover, it generates samples faster and at a higher quality.